Pre-Service Internship I Qualifications

 - Formal admission to the Teacher Education Program (TEP).

-- Pedagogy courses and LLLS 4344 must be satisfactorily completed prior to or taken concurrently with Pre-Service Internship I. Students are not allowed to take more than two courses which include field experience concurrently with Internship I. Courses offered before 7:00 p.m. on Wednesdays may not be taken during Internship I, as they may interfere with Internship I course requirements.
+- Field-based experiences must be satisfactorily completed prior to or taken concurrently with Pre-Service Internship I. Students are not allowed to take more than two courses which include field-based experience concurrently with Pre-Service Internship I.

 - Upon acceptance into TCED 4378, students will be placed on the district's substitute list.
 As required by Texas Senate Bill 9, the district will conduct a TEA criminal history background check on each student.
 In order for the criminal background check to be conducted, each student will be required to complete all required documentation.
 Part of the documentation will require that each student provide his/her social security number and his/her driver's license number.
 If a student does not have a driver's license number, the state identification number must be provided.

-Admission to Pre-Service Internship I is contingent upon eligibility for entering Pre-Service Internship II the following consecutive long semester.
-In the event that the student has not passed the required state certification exams prior to the following consecutive long semester, the student will enter Internship II the following semester after the required state certification exams have been passed.
+Admission to Pre-Service Internship I is contingent upon eligibility for entering Pre-Service Internship II/Clinical Teaching the following consecutive long semester.
+In the event that the student has not passed the required state certification exams prior to the following consecutive long semester, the student will enter Internship II/Clinical Teaching the following semester after the required state certification exams have been passed.
 Students will be informed of their public school district internship assignments before Pre-Service Internship I begins.

-Intern I participants must pass all Texas Examinations of Educator Standards (TExES) to be eligible for Internship II.
-Scores must be submitted by July 15 for fall intern II participants and December 15 for spring intern II participants.
+Intern I participants must pass all Texas Examinations of Educator Standards (TExES) to be eligible for Internship II/Clinical Teaching.

 - Attending Internship I Orientation.